Carib Indians of Dominica

 Dominica's Carib Territory

-For many years, the Carib Territory has had little for visitors so most outsiders today generally drive straight through the Reserve with perhaps a stop at one or two roadside craft stands.
+For many years, Dominica's Carib Territory--also known as the Carib Reserve or Kalinago Territory--had little to attract visitors.
+Many outsiders today generally drive straight through the Reserve with perhaps a stop at one or two roadside craft stands.

 Even snack bars didn't exist back then because they might encourage tourists to linger.

 This extreme isolationism in part was a reaction to how the majority of Dominicans then looked down on the Caribs, calling them stupid and lazy.

 Some tension over this lack of respect still remains.
 Former Chief Joseph says that even today two of the most common stereotypes about the Caribs are “that our mental faculties do not function as efficiently as everyone else's and that we consume more alcohol than the national average.”

 The belief that the Caribs were a bunch of mental dullards apparently arose from some of the old Carib sexual practices, which condoned incest.
 But these days about 90 percent of the Caribs are baptized Roman Catholics, so incest is taboo.

 As for the Caribs being a bunch of besotted rummies, Chief Joseph maintains that the majority of his people “are just social drinkers.”
 He can even quote rum and beer consumption statistics to back up his argument.